Billy Rautenbach: Alleged ties to ZANU-PF in Zimbabwe

-Critics alleged that Rautenbach had been appointed to Gécamines, the Congolese state-owned mining company, at the request of the Zimbabwean ruling party, ZANU-PF – indeed, in 1999 the Guardian called the existence of such an arrangement "a widespread assumption in diplomatic circles."
-The allegation, as made by a United Nations panel in 2001, was that Rautenbach had been appointed to Gécamines to help channel mining profits from the DRC to the ZANU-PF regime, in exchange for Zimbabwean military support for Kabila's forces in the Second Congo War.
-He was reportedly an associate of ZANU-PF government minister Emmerson Mnangagwa, who became president in 2018.
+Critics alleged that Rautenbach had been appointed to Gécamines, the Congolese state-owned mining company, at the request of the Zimbabwean ruling party, ZANU-PF.
+Indeed, in 1999, The Guardian revealed that the existence of such an arrangement had been "a widespread assumption in diplomatic circles."
+The allegation, as made by the United Nations panel in 2001, was that Rautenbach had been appointed to Gécamines to assist with channeling mining profits from the DRC to the ZANU-PF regime, in exchange for Zimbabwean military support for Kabila's forces in the Second Congo War.
+He was reportedly an associate of Emmerson Mnangagwa, the ZANU-PF government's Minister of Justice, Legal and Parliamentary Affairs, who was sworn in as Zimbabwe's President on 24 November 2017, after then-Zimbabwean president Robert Mugabe was removed in a coup d'état.
 In 1999, Rautenbach denied the allegations, saying that he had never met Robert Mugabe.

-In 2008, Camec was involved in a controversial deal, in which, through the purchase of another company, it provided a $100 million payment – referred to as a loan – in exchange for the acquisition of Zimbabwean platinum assets, previously owned by Anglo American Platinum, which the Zimbabwean government had taken control of.
+In 2008, CAMEC was involved in a controversial deal, in which, through the purchase of another company, it provided a $100 million payment, referred to as a loan, in exchange for the acquisition of Zimbabwean platinum assets, previously owned by Anglo American Platinum, which the Zimbabwean government had taken control of.
 The payment was financed with capital raised primarily from the American hedge fund Och-Ziff, and was reportedly used by ZANU-PF to fund its repressive 2008 election campaign.
 Shortly afterwards, in October 2008, the American embassy in Zimbabwe investigated Rautenbach for his involvement in off-the-book sales of vehicles to the Zimbabwean government.

-In November 2008, the United States Treasury Department designated Rautenbach – and a company he controlled, Ridgepointe Overseas Development Ltd – for sanctions, calling him one of the Mugabe regime's "cronies" and claiming that he had provided Mugabe with support which had enabled the latter to pursue anti-democratic policies.
+In November 2008, the United States Treasury Department designated Rautenbach and a company he controlled, Ridgepointe Overseas Development Ltd., for sanctions, calling him one of the Mugabe regime's "cronies" and claiming that he had provided Mugabe with support which had enabled the latter to pursue anti-democratic policies.
 The sanctions remained in place until April 2014.
-Rautenbach was also subject to targeted European Union sanctions, from January 2009 until February 2012, for his alleged association with the ZANU-PF regime.
+Rautenbach was also subject to targeted European Union sanctions from January 2009 until February 2012, for his alleged association with the ZANU-PF regime.

 Suisse Secrets

 The 2022 Data Leaks at Credit Suisse appeared to confirm earlier allegations that Rautenbach had supported the Mugabe regime's campaign during the 2008 Zimbabwean elections.
-Credit Suisse opened two accounts for Rautenbach weeks before a mining deal that funnelled $100 million to Mugabe’s government, reportedly used to incite violence that helped Mugabe win the election.
-Rautenbach was able to sell his shares from the deal for a huge profit, but the mine was left undeveloped for over a decade.
+Credit Suisse opened two accounts for Rautenbach just weeks before a mining deal that funneled $100 million to Mugabe's government, reportedly used to finance violence that helped secure Mugabe's victory.
+Rautenbach later sold his shares from the deal for a substantial profit, although the mine remained abandoned and undeveloped for more than a decade.